BrianBosho/cram_plan/README.md

 This software provides the following functions for controlling a PR2 robot and the simulated environment in which it
 resides:

-1. Pack the robot's arms
+1. Park the robot's arms
 2. Adjust the robot's torso
 3. Spawn objects in the environment
 4. Move the robot within its environment